Enhanced 2D to 3D Algorithm - Discomfort Elimination

-This is both an extremely simple and effective approach.
-It relies on the Pulfrich effect.
-It does, however, require that there is relatively good correlation between the video frames selected for the left and right eye views.
-If this is not the case then the approach temporarily breaks down.
-This typically happens when the source video contains fast moving action that generates excessive change from video frame to video frame or where there is a wholesale change of scene.
+However, such an implementation requires that there is good correlation between the video frames selected for the left and right eye views, otherwise the 3D effect stops working for those frames.
+Moreover, large scale frame to frame changes, that translate to large discrepancies in the left and right eye views, also cause a feeling of discomfort or disorientation for the viewer.
+This typically happens when the source video contains fast moving action, generating excessive change from video frame to video frame, or where there is a wholesale change of scene.

 A further enhancement, involving tuning and motion compensation of the right eye frame compared to the left is described here.